Wholesaling 101 – Free Course: Basics of How to Wholesale Real Estate

 But if you’re going to rehab properties yourself, you MUST MUST ABSOLUTELY MUST understand your own market, what kind of finishes are needed in that market to rehab a property into a rental-ready state or to rehab a property into a retail-ready state, what your local contractors charge to do the work and which different suppliers you can go to for optimal pricing.

-There are no no easy “one fits” all national methods or costs here that you can learn or plug in because of massive variations in pricing due to:
+There are no easy “one fits” all national methods or house rehab costs here that you can learn or plug in because of massive variations in pricing due to:

 - Desired finishes